 Qualified Charitable Distributions (QCDs) for Retirees

-If you're 70½ or older, you can donate up to $105,000 per year directly from your IRA to a qualified charity through a Qualified Charitable Distribution (QCD).
-The amount transferred counts toward your Required Minimum Distribution (RMD) but is excluded from your taxable income.
-This is better than taking the RMD and donating the cash because the QCD reduces your AGI, potentially lowering Medicare premiums and Social Security taxation.
+If you're 70½ or older, you can donate up to $111,000 per year in 2026 directly from your IRA to a qualified charity through a Qualified Charitable Distribution (QCD).
+The amount transferred can count toward your Required Minimum Distribution (RMD) but is excluded from taxable income when the QCD rules are met.
+You do not also claim the excluded QCD amount as a charitable deduction, but the lower AGI can help with Medicare premium, Social Security taxation, and credit phaseout planning.

 Frequently Asked Questions